stephabauva/recommendation-system-with-word2vec-and-streamlit/README.md

 # recommendation-system-with-word2vec-and-streamlit
 !IMPORTANT!
 Git hub has rejeted the database due to its size.
-A link where you will be able to download it is coming soon.
+A link to where you will be able to download it is coming soon.

 step1 - Install Streamlit (see https://streamlit.io/docs/index.html)